 As a rule of thumb, one should get fluoride treatment every quarter end of the year.
 Studies have revealed that children getting frequent treatment have less chances of developing dental issues in adulthood.

-Why Choose Dr. Alex for Fluoride Treatment In NYC?
+Why Choose Dr. Alex Fluoride Treatment In NYC

 Since our inception, our primary objective has been to satisfy our clients with any dentistry requirement, including fluoride treatment.
 Dr Alex has plenty of experience in delivering results for even the most complicated cases.
 He is a graduate from Columbia University College of Dental Medicine and has received numerous awards for his contributions.